corda/corda/docs/source/design/corda-gradle-plugin-v2/corda-plugin.md

  - ``cordaComponents`` will contain the components which the module needs.
 This should be set per module.
 E.g: ``["corda-core", "corda-node-api", "corda-rpc"]``

 Because of the declarative approach, it also allows more flexibility, as the code could be compiled and tested against all corda versions between the ``minimumPlatformVersion`` and the ``cordaCompilePlatformVersion``.
+To achieve this, the plugin should know about all existing versions of Corda and how components map to artifacts.
+This history is also useful for testing with multiple Corda versions.

 ### Sample config